-For those who haven’t handled pressure treated lumber, it’s amazing how much additional weight water adds to an already heavy piece of wood.
-It’s almost as if the Wood Division of Mother Nature Incorporated assured us that dry, pressure treated lumber, would be reasonably feasible to lift and carry.
+For those who haven’t handled pressure-treated lumber, it’s amazing how much additional weight water adds to an already heavy piece of wood.
+It’s almost as if the Wood Division of Mother Nature Incorporated assured us that dry, PT lumber, would be reasonably feasible to lift and carry.
 Her disclaimer, however, was that once any additional moisture, dew, droplets, haze, fog, etc. touched the wood’s surface, all bets were off.

 What Was I Thinking?